Kemi

 photo © Visit Finland

-Discover Kemi & Tornio – Arctic Adventures by the Sea
+Discover Kemi – Arctic Adventures by the Sea

-On the northern shores of the Gulf of Bothnia, the towns of Kemi and Tornio form the heart of Sea Lapland.
-Together, they offer visitors a unique combination of Arctic nature, maritime history, and local culture.
+On the northern shores of the Gulf of Bothnia, the town of Kemi is in the heart of Sea Lapland.
+Kemi offer visitors a unique combination of Arctic nature, maritime history, and local culture.
 Whether you want to cruise on an icebreaker, visit a snow castle, or explore Lapland’s oldest coastal town, this region has something for every season.

 SnowExperience365 – Winter Every Day of the Year